10 Highlights of Sonoma County

 2. Attend a wine and food festival

 Fabulous food paired with amazing wines tickle the taste buds and enhance your visit.

-Must-sees include Armstrong Redwoods State Natural Reserve, Spring Lake Regional Park, Annadel State Park, Sugarloaf Ridge State Park (with the Robert Ferguson Observatory's PlanetWalk) and Jack London State Historic Park.
+Must-sees include Armstrong Redwoods State Natural Reserve, Spring Lake Regional Park, Trione-Annadel State Park, Sugarloaf Ridge State Park (with the Robert Ferguson Observatory's PlanetWalk), and Jack London State Historic Park.

 Miles of pristine sand, rugged cliffs, scenic viewpoints, whale watching, and more give visitors reasons to visit more than 55 miles of amazing Pacific coastline.

 6. Eat gourmet local cuisine

 Get a true taste of Sonoma County.
 Many restaurant owners either grow their own produce and meats or source them locally.

 - Home of the northernmost and last Spanish-Mexican mission built along California's historic El Camino Real.

 - The location of the Bear Flag Revolt, which transferred ownership of California from Mexico to the United States.
 Gen. Vallejo's home, barracks, and the Mission San Francisco Solano are all part of the Sonoma State Historic Park.

 8. Enjoy a wide variety of recreational activities

-Go all out, attacking tough climbs or cycle from winery to winery on a tasting tour; Sonoma County offers you the best cycling experience in Wine Country.
+Go all out, attacking tough climbs or cycling from winery to winery on a tasting tour; Sonoma County offers you the best cycling experience in Wine Country.

 10. Discover a vibrant arts scene

-With 27,000-plus artists and hundreds of music and art events each month – ARTrails, Artwalk, art show openings – is it any wonder that Sonoma County is said to have more artists per capita than anywhere else in California?
+With 27,000-plus artists and hundreds of music and art events each month – open studio events, art walks, art show openings – is it any wonder that Sonoma County is said to have more artists per capita than anywhere else in California?

 A bonus highlight

 The area's 25- to 30-inch annual rainfall happens primarily from November through April.
 In January, the average high/low temps inland is 58 F (14C)/36F (2C); on the coast, 56 F (13 C)/35 F (2C).